tracycaldwell/thinkcspy/_sources/course/generic-schedule.rst

 Assignment
 """"""""""

-Once your code for the Graded Lesson Assignment is working, copy it from the textbook into a github gist and email us the link.
+Once your code for the graded assignment is working, it's time to fork, update, commit, and submit a pull request (PR).

-To: coding101@devetry.com
-Subject: Chapters 4 and 5 Assignment

 Your Graded Lesson Assignment is to do `this exercise from Chapter 4 </PythonTurtle/Exercises#graded-lesson-assignment>`_, and `this one from Chapter 5 </Functions/Exercises#graded-lesson-assignment>`_.

-(You may submit them as separate files in the same gist, or different gists altogether -- up to you.)

 In Class
 ^^^^^^^^